Forensic-Science-Investigation-Lab/fosil/_posts/2020-04-04-wire-spring-update.md

 The three new workshops include essential tips on [Beginning Your Research Journey](https://uclalibrary.github.io/research-tips/workshops/beginning-your-research-journey/), getting to know [Research Logistics](https://uclalibrary.github.io/research-tips/workshops/research-logistics/) at UCLA, as well as a [Finding a Research Mentor](https://uclalibrary.github.io/research-tips/workshops/finding-a-mentor-or-project/), which addresses what can be one of the biggest challenges with undergraduate research!

 Many thanks to our co-authors on these workshops: Giselle Burns, Kian Ravaei, and Xinyi Yan!!!
-Thanks also to Janet Goins, Kelly Kistner, Tama Hasson, Renee Romero, Doug Worsham for extensive contributions - from the initial learning outcomes to the published workshops!
+Thanks also to Janet Goins, Kelly Kistner, Tama Hasson, Renee Romero, Doug Worsham for extensive contributions - from the initial Studieninhalte to the published workshops!

 Please take a look and let us know your feedback!
 We are currently looking for instructors and programs that would like to integrate these workshops!